GSA/digitalgov.gov/content/topics/design/_index.md

 # Overall guidance:
 # - Prefer setting section titles and footers in code, with option of user override.
-# - Place items in the order they appear, ex: image first.
-# - Remove unused settings, like description.
-# - Remove redundant settings, like `multiple`.
-Check length of array instead.

-# display topic-collection template for this topic
-# @TODO: Remove this option.
-topic_collection: true

 # populate the topic-collection template with featured links
 legislation: